Chaim Kanievsky: Leadership in the Litvak community

 Kanievsky's public involvement began with the founding of the Degel HaTorah party in 1988.
 Elazar Shach invited him to appear by his side at the party's founding gathering at International Convention Center and included him in his travels to the event in Jerusalem.
 During an election rally held afterward, Shach requested that Kanievsky be brought from his home before he spoke, and he dedicated part of his speech to praising him and emphasizing the obligation to obey his directives.
 Among other things, Shach said about him:

 "He is the greatest we have in the world."

 When the Moetzes Gedolei HaTorah was formed, Kanievsky was asked to join.
 After he refused, Shach instructed that he be added alongside his father-in-law, Yosef Shalom Elyashiv, as a "non-member with an opinion," whose views should be considered even if he did not participate in the council's meetings.

 During the Gulf War, it was stated in his name that no missiles would fall on Bnei Brak, based on a similar statement by his uncle Avrohom Karelitz.
 A similar assurance was issued in his name during the 2012 Gaza War.

-Kanievsky on the podium at a conference of Degel HaTorah (second from left), Yad Eliyahu Arena, 1990.
-Next to him: Yosef Shalom Elyashiv, Elazar Menachem Man Shach, and Shlomo Shimshon Karlitz.
+Kanievsky (second from left) at a Degel HaTorah conference, next to Yosef Shalom Elyashiv and Elazar Shach (1990).

 In 2013, when the Jerusalem Faction ran in the 2013 Israeli municipal elections in three cities against Degel HaTorah, Kanievsky attended a council meeting to publicly support Degel HaTorah.
 During this time, he harshly criticized supporters and voters of the Bnei Torah party, calling them "empty and reckless dissenters."
 After the elections, he advised many to separate from Bnei Torah supporters in educational institutions and communities.